dewitjin/Craps/README.md

 This App was built to impress a man named Neal.
 It is my version of a dice game called CRAPS.
 It is built using C++ and runs directly in terminal.

-If Neal wins the game, he will get a password and will be directly to a locked page.
+If Neal wins the game, he will get a password and will be directed to a locked page.
 After entering the password, he will be able to see the answers to his questions.

 ## Code Example